About the VCE

 Adult students claiming results before their current year enrolment

-Students who want to attain their VCE using previous VCE, VCE (HSC), VCE (TOP) or VCE (T12) results must accumulate satisfactory results for 8 units, including a Unit 3–4 sequence from the English group, provided that all units are taken at Unit 3 and Unit 4 levels (Year 12).
+Students who wish to be eligible for award of the VCE using previous VCE, VCE (HSC), VCE (TOP) or VCE (T12) results must accumulate satisfactory results for 8 units, including a Unit 3–4 sequence from the English group, provided that all units are taken at Unit 3 and Unit 4 levels (Year 12).
 These students are exempt from all requirements for Unit 3–4 sequences, other than the English requirement.

-Students who want to attain their VCE VM using previous VCE, VCE (HSC), VCE (TOP) or VCE (T12) results must accumulate satisfactory results for 8 units provided that all units are taken at Unit 3 and Unit 4 levels (Year 12).
-These must include a Unit 3–4 sequence from the English group, and two Unit 3–4 sequences from the VCE VM studies, one of which must be either Personal Development Skills or Work Related Skills.
+Students who wish to be eligible for award of the VCE VM using previous VCE, VCE (HSC), VCE (TOP) or VCE (T12) results must accumulate satisfactory results for 8 units, provided that all units are taken at Unit 3 and Unit 4 levels (Year 12).
+These must include a Unit 3–4 sequence from the English group, and 2 Unit 3–4 sequences from the VCE VM studies, one of which must be either Personal Development Skills or Work Related Skills.

-VET qualifications may contribute units to the award of the VCE.
+VET courses may also contribute units to award of the VCE.

 Student transfer and credit from interstate studies

 Credit is available at all unit levels for equivalent studies completed interstate.
-The requirements for students to satisfactorily complete with credit for interstate studies are the same as the requirements for other VCE students, with the following exceptions:
+The requirements for obtaining credit for interstate studies are the same as the requirements for other VCE students, with the following exceptions:

-- at least 5 of the minimum 16 units required for satisfactory completion must be VCE units or credit from nationally recognised VET training, of which 4 must be at Units 3 and 4 levels
+- at least 5 of the minimum 16 units required to complete the course must be VCE units or credit from a nationally recognised VET course, of which 4 must be at Units 3 and 4 levels

 - the requirement for 3 other Unit 3–4 sequences may be met using credit granted at Units 3 and 4 levels.

-Application for credit towards the VCE and /VPC form.
-All applications for credit must be accompanied by copies (certified by the principal) of Statements of Results or certificates.
+Application for credit towards the VCE and VPC.
+All applications for credit must be accompanied by principal-certified copies of and Statements of Results or certificates.
 Original documents must not be submitted.
 Credit will be granted only if students have completed the equivalent of a unit or a full year of study in one or more subjects.
 Partially completed subjects will not be considered for credit.
 Credit granted will appear on the student’s Statement of Results as a statement of granted credit.
-This statement will specify the number and level of units however will not state the titles of studies or subjects, unless the study is English.
+This statement will specify the number and level of units.
+However, it will not state the titles of studies or subjects, unless the study is in English.
 The VCAA can grant a maximum of 12 units of credit at Units 1–4 levels to each student.

 Student transfer and credit from overseas studies